danemasen/perlfetch/README.md

 To customize Perlfetch with flags:

-- Append one of the following flags to Perlfetch:
+- Append one (or more) of the following flags to Perlfetch:
 ```
 --nocolor
 --nodate